ObelusFamily/Anythink-Market-1zhxj/readme.md

 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).

+## Deployment

+First install the docker for your OS.
+Then register yourself on the web.

 ## Development

 When implementing a new feature or fixing a bug, please create a new pull request against `main` from a feature/bug branch and add `@vanessa-cooper` as reviewer.